at-bay/log4j-checker/README.md

 ```

 ### Usage
-To scan all running Java processes, we recommend running the tool as with root permissions:
+To scan *all* running Java processes, we recommend running the tool with root permissions:
 ```
 Usage of sudo ./log4j-scanner-amd64-darwin-v1.0.6.bin:
   -exclude value